NPDES Industrial Storm Water General Permits

 The first Industrial Stormwater Stakeholder Workgroup Meeting was held on November 18, 2022.

 The Georgia Environmental Protection Division (EPD) Watershed Protection Branch has initiated bi-annual stakeholder workgroup meetings to review and discuss PERMIT NO. GAR050000, hereafter called the IGP.
 These meetings provide stakeholders with the opportunity to engage in dialog with EPD staff to discuss the implementation of the 2022 IGP throughout the term of the permit.
-This first virtual meeting was focused on proposed corrections, such as typos and omissions, to the 2022 IGP. .
+This first virtual meeting was focused on proposed corrections, such as typos and omissions, to the 2022 IGP.
+Slides from this meeting are available here .

 GEOS Submittal Guidance for Industrial Stormwater General Permit